openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 to connect to the route reflectors and do not have to maintain a full mesh with all other nodes in the cluster.
 Therefore, support for iBGP in this enhancement will be restricted to full mesh only.

+#### BFD

+Bi-directional Forwarding Detection (BFD) is used to detect link outages within milliseconds.
+This technology can be associated with routing in order to signal to a router that a peer has lost connection faster than the routing protocol can detect it.
+This assists with purging routes that are no longer viable, and recalculating optimal paths in the Routing Information Base (RIB).

+In OVN, BFD is supported today with the Multiple External Gateways (MEG) feature.
+However, there is no support for OVN to communicate with the FRR stack.
+Therefore for BFD support with BGP, FRR BFD daemon will be used in order to detect BFD link failures.
+It will then signal to FRR that the peer is down, and FRR will remove the routes routes from its RIB.
+Upon noticing this via netlink, OVN-Kubernetes will then remove those routes from OVN as well.

 #### FRR-K8S Integration

 As previously mentioned frr-k8s will be used in order to deploy and manage FRR configuration.
 Support will be added